This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 DISCUSS the pressures currently affecting the Earth system.

-WORK WITH Python to code and model basic aspects of the Earth system and system dynamics in general.
+USE Python to code to MODEL and INTERPRET basic aspects of the Earth system and system dynamics in general.

 DEMONSTRATE analytical, critical, and system’s thinking.